NYUCCL/psiTurk/doc/psiturk_org_setup.rst

 using an API key (similar to how you interface with `Amazon Mechanical Turk <amt_setup.html>`__).
 To obtain your personal API keys login to psiturk.org (`https://psiturk.org/login <https://psiturk.org/login>`__).
-On the main dashbaord page, select the blue dropdown menu on the top right hand side of the page (shows your email address) and select "API Keys".
+On the main dashboard page, select the blue dropdown menu on the top right hand side of the page (shows your email address) and select "API Keys".
 Copy these keys into your ``~/.psiturkconfig`` file.